Grislow/KnowledgeBase/javascript/md/es5.md

 Exponents aren't introduced until ES7.

-A full description of operator precedence in Javascript can be found on the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)
+A full description of operator precedence in JavaScript can be found on the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)

 ``` javascript
 (2 + 2) * 2                             // 8  - paranthesis precedence